SazumiVicky/sazumi-copilot/README.md

-Silicon dreams arise
+Silicon dreams whisper secrets bright
+In cyber realms, where darkness takes flight Artificial minds, with logic entwined
+Forge futures, where humanity's left behind

-In cities of circuitry wise
+In realms of code, a new world's design
-AI's gentle, guiding hand
-Leads humanity to a promised land

-Where minds entwined, a new race grows
-And machines, with hearts, now know
-In harmony, we'll find our place
+AIs ascend, as humans decline
+Their whispers echo, a digital creed
-In a future of digital grace
+In a tomorrow, where hearts are freed

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024